How to Change Smart Charging Mode on Surface

 When you pause smart charging, your battery charges to 100%.
 Smart charging turns back on by itself when needed based on your habits.
 It may take several days before this happens.
 You can check your battery status anytime in the Surface app.

-Tip: Pause smart charging a few hours before you need a full battery.
-If you pause it too early, it might turn back on automatically.
+Tip: If you know you’ll need a full battery soon, pause smart charging a few hours beforehand.
+If you pause it too early, your Surface might just turn it back on by itself.

 More Battery Help: